 - c) where horses are shared by one rider from the lower Grades I, II and III and one rider from the higher Grades IV and V the following applies - on competition days, if the lower grade rider competes first, then 30 minutes schooling by a trainer/coach/groom/other rider will be permitted prior to the test.
 For the higher-grade rider, this is considered to be the 30 minutes schooling by the rider and therefore no further allocation of time will be permitted.
 This is on the grounds of horse welfare - on competition days where the higher-grade rider competes first, this is considered to be the 30 minutes schooling (by a trainer/coach/groom) permitted for the lower grade rider and therefore no further allocation of time will be permitted for the lower grade rider.
 This is on the grounds of horse welfare - on non-competition days, the horse may be ridden by both riders, but no time will be allocated for the horse to be schooled by a trainer/coach/groom (i.e. the 30 minutes).
-It is considered that the higher-grade rider is schooling the horse for the lower grade rider - d) sharing is only permitted between 2 PE athletes within Grades and sharing between a PE and non-PE athlete at an event is prohibited.
+It is considered that the higher-grade rider is schooling the horse for the lower grade rider - d) sharing is only permitted between 2 PE athletes within Grades.